pinkywafer/PinkyLEDs/README.md

 It should be possible to run this on other ESP8266 boards, but other changes may be needed

 Additional libraries which you will require are:
-ArduinoJson version 5 (I'm using version 5.13.5) (Will not work with version 6) ESP8266WiFi from ESP8266 (installed to arduinoIDE in boards manager) PubSubClient version 2.7
+* ESP8266WiFi from ESP8266 (installed to arduinoIDE in boards manager)
-FastLED version 3.1+ (I'm currently using 3.2.6) ArduinoOTA.h
+* ArduinoJson version 5 (I'm using version 5.13.5) (Will not work with version 6)
-ESPAsyncE131 version 1
+* PubSubClient version 2.7

-ArduinoJson version 5 (I'm using version 5.13.5) (migration to version 6 not yet complete) PubSubClient version 2.7
+* FastLED version 3.1+ (I'm currently using 3.2.6)
-ESPAsyncE131 version 1.0
+* ESPAsyncE131 version 1

 Thanks to the original authors, DrZzs for additional effects, http://soliton.vm.bytemark.co.uk/pub/cpt-city/bhw/index.html for color palettes and anyone else I've missed!

 The example.yaml is provided as a guide if you choose not to use discovery